Providing Value

 - Chatham-Kent OHT Partners Collaborate to Host “Pap-a-Palooza” Campaign with Clinics for Unattached Patients: Chatham-Kent OHT

-AFHTO has combed the research literature to find the answer.
-From this we assembled the evidence, presented a set of principles for optimizing the value of teams and offered an initial set of recommendations to get started.
+Research shows the value of primary care teams.
+It has presented a set of principles for optimizing the value of teams and offered an initial set of recommendations.
+Below are some research samples:

 Evidence of Added Value: